-Individuals who would like to take some graduate classes for professional development, continuing education credits, or just personal enrichment may take up to 9 graduate credits as a non-degree ("Special") student.
+Individuals who would like to take graduate classes for professional development, continuing education credits, or personal enrichment may take up to 9 graduate credits as a non-degree Special Student.
+Special Students may not enroll in practicum, internship courses, or core Counseling courses without approval from the program director.

-In order to enroll in the course(s), students must complete the standard online application (select "Graduate Non-Degree" as the Admit Type), and email unofficial copies of transcripts from each institution attended to: megan.henderson@loras.edu.
+In order to enroll in the course(s), students must complete the standard online application (select "Graduate Non-Degree or Licensure Student" as the Admit Type), and email unofficial copies of transcripts from each institution attended to: megan.henderson@loras.edu.
 The transcripts will then be evaluated by the Program Director to ensure that any necessary pre-requisite course requirements have been met.
 (Please note that enrolled degree-seeking students have registration preference if a course is full.)